UKHO/docs/quality-assurance/Security-Testing-Guidance.md

 ### ***Login – Password checks***

-As a tester then the basic checks for the strength and resilience of the applications login can be achieved through,
+The basic checks for the strength and resilience of the applications login can be achieved through,

--	Ensuring that the PBI have clearly defined the rules around password construction and strength to aid testing.
+-	Ensuring that the PBIs have clearly defined the rules around password construction and strength to aid testing.
 -	Confirm that if Cookies are used and store the user's details that these are encrypted

 For more details then read the link [Website Cookie Testing](https://www.softwaretestinghelp.com/website-cookie-testing-test-cases)

-Examples can be practices on the Avatao security training platform at the following link [testing how to keep secrets with Avatao](https://next.avatao.com/collections/c26b8ef1-18c9-419a-a023-ac187af3864c/owasp-top-10-intro-in-c/challenges/keeping-secrets-in-c?tab=windows) for password secrets.
+Examples can be practiced on the Avatao security training platform at the following link [testing how to keep secrets with Avatao](https://next.avatao.com/collections/c26b8ef1-18c9-419a-a023-ac187af3864c/owasp-top-10-intro-in-c/challenges/keeping-secrets-in-c?tab=windows) for password secrets.

 ### ***User Privileges***

-As a tester you will want to confirm that users with various roles in the application can gain access and only alter information, they have permission for.
+As a tester you will want to confirm that users with various roles in the application can gain access and only alter information they have permission for.
 In order to perform the basic tests then the tester will need to create several accounts.
-This tests the authentication process as in who you are and the authorised flow of what you are entitled to view.
-An example of what to check for would be if there are 2 or more users say
-User johnny and user Billy, Johnny and billy have some common access for data and functionality, but Johnny has addition access to see more sensitive data and also has privileges to additional functionality.
 The tests for this are to basically confirm that the users only have access to the correct level of data and functionality with in the application.

 There are cases where user privilege should also be confirmed via the API’s, where necessary the following best explains some of the top 10 API checks you can make are in the following link [top 10 API checks](https://apisecurity.io/encyclopedia/content/owasp-api-security-top-10-cheat-sheet-a4.pdf)